 Both the title and the summary appear in search results and therefore need to really ‘sell’ the business by providing a concise snapshot that summarises the key selling point and points of interest about the business.
 You have limited character count as outlined above, but use this space to define the businesses monetization method and include the most attractive numbers.
 These may be but are not limited to:

 - The businesses average Monthly Profit

 When you write the description for your listing, the structure is one of the most crucial parts of setting the listing up for success.
-Since establishing the marketplace, our account management team has refined a listing structure which is easy to follow and reduces the amount of questions buyers ask sellers during the auction process.
+While the title and summary are used to draw people in, the summary is crucial to explaining the operations of the business, and letting potential buyers know everything about the business.
+Since establishing the marketplace, our account management team has refined a listing structure which is easy to follow and reduces the number of questions buyers ask sellers during the auction process.